MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-defined.md

 ## Access control list updates

 > [!NOTE]
-> Starting on 1910, the Deployment Worksheet will have a new field for Permitted Networks which replaces the manual steps required to allow access to network device management interfaces and the hardware lifecycle host (HLH) from a trusted datacenter network range.
-For more information on this new feature, please check the [Network integration planning for Azure Stack](https://docs.microsoft.com/azure-stack/operator/azure-stack-network#permitted-networks).
+> Starting in 1910, the deployment worksheet will have a new field for **Permitted Networks** which replaces the manual steps required to allow access to network device management interfaces and the hardware lifecycle host (HLH) from a trusted datacenter network range.
+For more information about this new feature, please check the [Network integration planning for Azure Stack](azure-stack-network.md#permitted-networks).

 The operator can change some access control list (ACL)s to allow access to network device management interfaces and the hardware lifecycle host (HLH) from a trusted datacenter network range.
 With the access control list, The operator can allow their management jumpbox VMs within a specific network range to access the switch management interface, the HLH OS and the HLH BMC.